Lavender: planting, growing, pruning

 - Spread a layer of gravel at the bottom of the hole

-Lavender in pots
+Lavender in Pots

-- Water after planting, then sparingly
+- Water at planting, then without excess

 Finally, discover our article: How to Fail at Growing Lavender in 5 Lessons?